sassoftware/viya4-iac-azure/README.md

 [<img src="./docs/images/viya4-iac-azure-diag.png" alt="Architecture Diagram" width="750"/>](./docs/images/viya4-iac-azure-diag.png?raw=true)

 Once the cloud resources are provisioned, use the SAS Viya Deployment Operator to deploy SAS Viya in your cloud environment.
-For more information about SAS Viya requirements and the deployment process, refer to the official [SAS&reg; Viya&reg; IT Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/v_015/itopswlcm/home.htm).
+For more information about SAS Viya requirements and documentation for the deployment process, refer to the [SAS&reg; Viya&reg; IT Operations Guide](https://go.documentation.sas.com/doc/en/itopscdc/v_015/itopswlcm/home.htm).

 You can also use the tools in the [viya4-deployment](https://github.com/sassoftware/viya4-deployment) repository to deploy SAS Viya and the SAS